top of page

 Bleaching: Enhancing the Contrast

-In addition to carbonate accumulation, some white bands are further lightened by bleaching, a process that leaches iron and other pigments from the surrounding red layers, leaving behind a paler, almost bleached zone.
-Bleaching doesn’t create the layer; it amplifies its visibility.
+In addition to calcite accumulation, some white bands are further lightened by bleaching as groundwater moves through the rock.
+These fluids alter or remove iron-rich pigments from the surrounding red layers, leaving behind a paler, washed-out zone.
+Bleaching does not create the layer itself; it enhances its brightness.

 Exposed by Erosion: How White Bands Come Into View

-Because these calcic horizons are more durable than the surrounding material, they don’t just appear as stripes; they actively shape the terrain by:
+Because these calcite-cemented layers are more durable than the surrounding rock, they don’t just appear as stripes.
+They actively shape the terrain by:

 Science in the Field